Recent Fire Damage Posts

 Unfortunately, disasters are not preventable, but companies like SERVPRO are there to make it "Like it never even happened," with their residential and commercial services.
 You can trust our SERVPRO of Montgomery County fire restoration specialists to work quickly to bring your home back to how it should be.
 Give us a call anytime at (931) 645-1285.

 Kitchen Fire Tips

 If you happen to have a grease fire in your home, do not pour water on it!
-It seems like it’s elementary, but when you’re panicked with a fire in your kitchen sometimes you can do silly things.
-Instead cover the fire with a cookie sheet to suffocate it.
-If it’s a small fire you can also use salt to put it out as well.
-Make sure to always have a fire extinguisher on hand just in case a fire breaks out in your kitchen.
+It seems like it’s elementary, but when you’re panicked with a fire in your kitchen, sometimes you can do silly things.
+Instead, cover the fire with a cookie sheet to suffocate it.
+If it’s a small fire, you can also use salt to put it out as well.
+Make sure to always have a fire extinguisher on hand just if a fire breaks out in your kitchen.

 Clarksville Home Fire Damage Restoration

-We recently responded to a service call regarding a local Clarksville home that experienced fire damage and was in need of SERVPRO of Montgomery County’s cleaning and restoration services.
+We recently responded to a service call regarding a local Clarksville home that experienced fire damage and needed SERVPRO of Montgomery County’s cleaning and restoration services.
 This home suffered extensive smoke damage from a grease fire that occurred in the kitchen.
-This fire also affected the roof of the home because the fire ended up burning through the ceiling, resulting in a large hole in the roof.
-As a result of the firefighters putting out the fire, there was also water damage issues inside the house.
+Additionally, the fire affected the home roof because the fire ended up burning through the ceiling, resulting in a large hole in the roof.
+As a result of the firefighters putting out the fire, there were water damage issues inside the house.

 Our team of production and service technicians arrived on the scene to remediate the damages.
-We cleaned all of the house, including the walls, ceilings, and all surfaces.
-Since the majority of the structure suffered smoke damage, including all of its contents, we hand cleaned every little bit of the client’s personal belongings, including mattresses, lamps, and many other household items.
-The house’s air ducts were also thoroughly cleaned by our trained on-staff experts.
+We cleaned all of the houses, including the walls, ceilings, and all surfaces.
+Since most of the structure suffered smoke damage, including its contents, we hand clean every little bit of the client’s personal belongings, including mattresses, lamps, and many other household items.
+Lastly, we thoroughly cleaned the house’s air ducts with our trained on-staff experts.